Clivern/Geckos/README.md

-# Lynx
+# Geckos

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/lynx`.
+Put your Ruby code in the file `lib/geckos`.
 To experiment with that code, run `bin/console` for an interactive prompt.

 ## Installation